piqueserver/piqueserver/report.md

 2. **Limitations:**
    Our tool is not dynamic and requires manual instrumentation for each function under test.
 3. **Consistency:**
-   The results for the second function differ between our tool and `coverage.py`, which indicates the need for further refinement.
+   The results for the second function differ between our tool and `coverage.py`.
+They differ because

 ---